Study on Employment and GDP Effects of Investment in New Spectrum for 5G Wireless Networks Published by Analysis Group Research Team

 February 08, 2019

-The Federal Communications Commission (FTC) is considering making additional spectrum available for next-generation 5G wireless networks.
+The Federal Communications Commission (FCC) is considering making additional spectrum available for next-generation 5G wireless networks.
 In the new report, The Economic Impacts of Reallocating Mid-Band Spectrum to 5G in the United States, Analysis Group Principal David Sosa and Vice President Greg Rafert have published the results of their research on the economic impacts of making this new mid-band spectrum (between 3.45 GHz-4.2 GHz) available for 5G wireless communications services.